 - All of the horses at my barn are insured by their owners, so I don't need CCC coverage, right?

-A: Even though you are not actually performing the teaching or training, you should consider determining if your general liability policy includes coverage for these exposures, since they are taking place on your property.
+A: Even though you are not actually performing the teaching or training, you should consider determining with your agent if your general equestrian liability policy includes coverage for these exposures, since they are taking place on your property.
 If you don't have any general liability coverage in place at all, you should definitely consider it for the equine activities that take place on your property.

-You must insist that any independent riding instructors and horse trainers or other professional horse people who utilize your facility have their own general liability coverage with limits equal to or greater than your policy's limits, and that you and your business be named as an Additional Insured on their policy.
+You must insist that any independent riding instructors and horse trainers or other professional horse people who utilize your facility have their own general liability coverage with limits equal to or greater than your policy's limits.
+In addition, you must require that you/your business be named as Additional Insureds on their policy.
 You should make sure to request a copy of a current certificate of insurance that shows that this is the case, and submit it to your agent.